-- (a) Prepare shipments directed to a CCP shown with each individual CLIN on Schedule Continuation Sheet(s) in accordance with instructions provided within this contract for Preparation for Delivery. - (b) Contact the Transportation Officer for shipping instructions for the following CCP shipments: - (i) Cargo requiring refrigeration/temperature control. - (ii) Classified or sensitive items requiring signature control. - (iii) When dimensions of an item or package exceed 456 inches (38 feet) long by 89 inches wide by 88 inches high, or weight exceeds 10,000 pounds.
-Cargo cannot exceed any one of the dimensions or the weight. - (iv) When volume or weight constitutes a full SEAVAN load for each activity code. - (v) Hazardous material such as material which is flammable, corrosive, combustible, explosive, toxic, radioactive, unduly magnetic, or which contains oxidizing agents. - (vi) Type 1 shelf life items, - (vii) TP1 and 2 (IPD 01-08) with RDD of 999, 777, or 555. - (4) The contractor shall furnish the above data no later than five (5) days prior to the scheduled shipment date for shipments weighing less than 10,000 pounds which will not be tendered as a carload or truckload - (5) The contractor may not ship prior to furnishing required data, regardless of weight. - (6) The contractor must clearly identify in invoices when shipment is made by air. - (7) The carrier must research the Transportation Facilities Guide (TFG) on the consignee to get information on who to contact to make delivery appointments.
+- C18 Shipping Instructions for Export and U.S. Territories (SEP 2024) - (1) Mail instructions for shipments to container consolidation points (CCPs): - (a) Contact the Government Transportation Office for the Contract Administration Office: either DCMA for DCMA administered awards or DLA Distribution for awards administered by the issuing office.
+See Block 7 of Department of Defense (DD) form 1155 (page 1 of an order) to obtain shipping instructions for release to the carrier. - (2) Shipments to container consolidation points (CCPs): - (a) Prepare shipments directed to a CCP shown with each individual CLIN on Schedule Continuation Sheet(s) in accordance with instructions provided within this contract for Preparation for Delivery. - (b) Contact the Transportation Officer for shipping instructions for the following CCP shipments: - (i) Cargo requiring refrigeration/temperature control. - (ii) Classified or sensitive items requiring signature control. - (iii) When dimensions of an item or package exceed 456 inches (38 feet) long by 89 inches wide by 88 inches high, or weight exceeds 10,000 pounds.
+Cargo cannot exceed any one of the dimensions or the weight. - (iv) When volume or weight constitutes a full SEAVAN load for each activity code. - (v) Hazardous material such as material which is flammable, corrosive, combustible, explosive, toxic, radioactive, unduly magnetic, or which contains oxidizing agents. - (vi) Type 1 shelf life items, - (vii) TP1 and 2 (IPD 01-08) with RDD of 999, 777, or 555. - (3) The contractor shall furnish the above data no later than five (5) days prior to the scheduled shipment date for shipments weighing less than 10,000 pounds which will not be tendered as a carload or truckload - (4) The contractor may not ship prior to furnishing required data, regardless of weight. - (5) The contractor must clearly identify in invoices when shipment is made by air. - (6) The carrier must research the Transportation Facilities Guide (TFG) on the consignee to get information on who to contact to make delivery appointments.
 The carrier should schedule appointments as soon as they are given the load via the Carrier Appointment System (CAS)/prelodge desk prior to delivery of freight shipments (other than small parcels).
-Bills of Lading must be annotated with pertinent TFG data and carrier appointment times. - (8) The contractor must include the mailing address of the ultimate Consignee and "Mark For" information required as part of the address for parcel post or freight shipments, as applicable, included with the data cited with each individual CLIN.
-The contractor will comply with the paragraph (7) and ship in accordance with instructions furnished by the Transportation office.
+Bills of Lading must be annotated with pertinent TFG data and carrier appointment times.

+- (7) The contractor will comply with the paragraph, and - (8) Ship in accordance with instructions furnished by the Transportation office.
 The Transportation Officer will furnish the addresses of Aerial terminals, as required.
-(Parcel post shipments will not be made to water or air terminals). - (b) Contracting officers shall include procurement note C19 in solicitations and long-term contracts supporting customers outside the contiguous United States if supplies will be shipped via surface freight; CCP appears in the shipping address;, or any time the requisition or TCN begins with "A," "C," or "W" for Army, or "E" or "F" for Air Force, and the customer is outside the contiguous United States.
+(Parcel post shipments will not be made to water or air terminals).

+- (b) Contracting officers shall include procurement note C19 in solicitations and long-term contracts supporting customers outside the contiguous United States if supplies will be shipped via surface freight; CCP appears in the shipping address;, or any time the requisition or TCN begins with "A," "C," or "W" for Army, or "E" or "F" for Air Force, and the customer is outside the contiguous United States.
 Contracting officers shall include FAR 52.247-52 if procurement note C19 applies.
 Contracting officers shall not include procurement note C19 in solicitations and contracts under the FDT Program (see 47.305-3-90).